 Dr. Nelson was a member of Council for the City of Acton for several years.
 He enjoyed hockey and playing the organ.

-Dr. Nelson moved to Guelph in 1941 and practiced medicine in Collingwood before moving to Chatham.
+Dr. Nelson moved to Guelph in 1941 and he practiced medicine in Collingwood before moving to Chatham.

 Dr. Nelson immigrated to Pomona, California with Wilma “Patricia” Sherman on the 15th of August, 1947.
 She was born in Hamilton, Ontario on the 3rd of September, 1922, the youngest of 8 children born to Robert Sherman and the former Ottilie Glendinning.
-Her father was an electrician at the Detroit Edison Power Company and her siblings were; Glen, Muriel, Blake, Dorothy, Margaret, Winona and Jack.
-She was raised in Windsor and she was a nurse.
+Her father was an electrician at the Detroit Edison Power Company and her siblings were; Glen Robert Sherman, Muriel Genevieve Sherman, Blake Jefferson Sherman, Dorothy Jean Sherman, Eleanor Marguerite Sherman, Winona Ruth Sherman and Jack Sherman.
+Mrs. Nelson was raised in Windsor and she was a nurse.

 Dr. Nelson and Wilma Patricia Sherman were married in Reno, Nevada on the 14th of February, 1948.
 They resided at 1809 Westwood Place and his medical practice was located at 1621 N. Garey Ave., in Pomona.
-Dr. and Mrs. Nelson had a daughter, Vanessa Gayle Nelson in Pomona in 1952.
+Dr. and Mrs. Nelson had a daughter born to them in Pomona, Vanessa Gayle Nelson in 1952.
 A second daughter Winona Christine Nelson was born on the 28th of November 1953, just 5 months after the death of her father.

 Dr. Nelson died at the Pomona Valley Community Hospital in Pomona, California on the 10th of June, 1953.